About Us

 6. This testing also discovers ‘ if the migration has caused any degradation in the performance of the system?’ and measures are taken to improve it.

-7. To ensure that there is a seamless flow of data within the system components like servers, clients and other hardware.
+7. To ensure that there is a seamless flow of data within the system components like servers, clients, and other hardware, and boosting business with data migration.

 Below are the techniques for data migration testing:

-It is performed to ensure that the migration process takes place smoothly and do not cause any issue in the system.
+It is performed to ensure that the migration process takes place smoothly and does not cause any issues in the system.

 Here are the phases in data migration testing:

 At this stage, the scope of the data to be included in the migration testing is determined.
-It is decided that ‘which data should be considered in the testing?’ and ‘ which should be not?’.
+It is decided that ‘which data should be considered in the testing?’ and ‘ which should not?’.
 It is also important to understand the destination and the load processes.
 The mapping of the data is performed.
-It is determined that what will be the requirements for data cleansing.
+It is determined what will be the requirements for data cleansing.
 The records of the tables are kept for verification after migration.
-This stage, also involves the creation of test cases, test scenarios and conditions to be executed on the target system after migration.
+This stage also involves the creation of test cases, test scenarios, and conditions to be executed on the target system after migration.
 A set of test cases are executed and their results are recorded.
-It is also ensured that the business cases, user stories and use cases are also considered.
+It is also ensured that the business cases, user stories, and use cases are also considered.

 Below are the strategies for data migration testing:

-1. The testing team should include members that have specialized knowledge about the domain.
+1. The testing team should include members who have specialized knowledge about the domain.

 2. Before performing the migration, all the business risks should be determined and actions should be taken to mitigate them.